-That sounds like a pretty good deal, right?
-Be aware that very often, you must comply with certain conditions in order to qualify for this coverage:
+Be aware that very often, you must comply with certain conditions in order to qualify for this coverage, such as:

-- You need to notify your insurance company if you make changes which increase your home’s value beyond a set amount.
-For instance, if you finish your basement, or put an addition on your home, you’ve increased its replacement value, and the insurance company needs to make the appropriate adjustments to your policy.
+- You need to notify your insurance provider if you make changes which increase your home’s value beyond a set amount.
+For instance, if you finish your basement, or put an addition on your home, you’ve increased its replacement value, and the insurance provider needs to make the appropriate adjustments to your policy.
 Find out what types of renovations will increase your home’s value.

 - You rebuild your home on the same site, in the event of a loss.